If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 Got your to-do list notepad ready?
 Let’s get started.

-Map of Best Stuff to Do in Cancun
+Map of the Best Things to Do in Cancun

 Before diving into the list, take a gander at this handy little map to help visualize where everything is.
-As you can see, most of the best stuff to do in Cancun is actually outside the main city.
+As you can see, most of the top things to do in Cancun are actually outside the main city.
 Fortunately, this area is pretty compact, with most activities within a 1-2 hour bus ride (perfect for day trips from Cancun).

 Alrighty, now that you’ve got your bearings, let’s jump in!